Virginia Board of Pharmacy

 What is a limited-use license?

-Pursuant to Regulation 18VAC110-30-20 and the delegation of authority to the Executive Director as set forth in Bylaws of the Board, a physician may apply for a limited-use license, when the scope, degree or type of services provided to the patient is of a limited nature.
+Pursuant to Regulation 18VAC110-30-21 and the delegation of authority to the Executive Director, in consultation with the Board Chairman as set forth in Bylaws of the Board, for good cause shown a physician may apply for a limited-use license, when the scope, degree or type of services provided to the patient is of a limited nature.
 Under a limited-use license, a waiver of the square footage requirement for the controlled substances selling and storage area may be provided.
-Additionally, a waiver of the security system may be provided when storing and selling multiple strengths and formulations of no more than five different topical Schedule VI drugs intended for cosmetic use.
+Additionally, the executive director may grant a waiver of the security system when storing and selling multiple strengths and formulations of no more than five different topical Schedule VI drugs intended for cosmetic use.

-It is recommended that the physician complete the application for licensure.
-Additionally, it is recommended that the physician file a waiver request with the Board of Pharmacy regarding the security system and storage area at the time the application is filed.
+At the time the physician submits the “Application for a Facility Permit for Practitioner(s) of the Healing Arts to Sell Controlled Substances”, it is recommended that he or she also submits a waiver request with the Board of Pharmacy regarding the security system and storage area.
 An inspector of the Department of Health Professions will come to the physician’s office to conduct an initial inspection.
-No drugs may be dispensed until the Board has issued the license.
+No drugs may be dispensed from this location until the Board has issued the facility permit.

 Physician A practices with a nurse practitioner and a physician assistant.
 Physician A has obtained a dispensing license from the Board of Pharmacy.
 Is the nurse practitioner or physician assistant permitted to dispense under that license?